HillaryDanan/abstraction-intelligence/README.md

 Öhman, A., Flykt, A., & Esteves, F. (2001).
 Emotion drives attention: Detecting the snake in the grass. *Journal of Experimental Psychology: General*, 130(3), 466-478.

 Schaeffer, R., Miranda, B., & Koyejo, S. (2023).
 Are emergent abilities of large language models a mirage? *Advances in Neural Information Processing Systems (NeurIPS)*, 36.

+Seth, A. K. (2013).
+Interoceptive inference, emotion, and the embodied self. *Trends in Cognitive Sciences*, 17(11), 565-573.

 Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., ... & Polosukhin, I. (2017).
 Attention is all you need. *Advances in Neural Information Processing Systems (NeurIPS)*, 30.